maria-mtm/maria-mtm/README.md

 <h2 align="center">Hello world!👋</h2>
-<h4 align="center">My name is Maria and I'm a junior front-end developer with a passion for building beautiful, responsive websites.</h4>
+<h4 align="center">My name is Maria and I'm a junior full stack web developer with a deep passion for building beautiful, responsive and functional websites.</h4>
 <p align="center">I studied Fine Arts and design, and I have recently specialized in the full stack web development..
-Since then, I've been working on various personal projects to hone my skills and gain practical experience.</p>
+Since then, I've been working on various personal projects to hone my skills and gain practical experienceI studied Fine Arts and design, and I have recently specialized in full stack web development.
+Since then, I’ve been working on various personal projects to hone my skills and gain practical experience.</p>

-<p align="center">I'm a self-starter who's always eager to learn and take on new challenges.
-I enjoy working collaboratively with designers, developers, and other stakeholders to create user-friendly and visually appealing web applications.
-I have experience with popular front-end frameworks like Angular, and I'm always looking to expand my knowledge and stay up-to-date with the latest web technologies.
-I’m currently learning <b>php, react.</b></p>
+<p align="center">I’m a self-starter who’s always eager to learn and take on new challenges.
+I enjoy working collaboratively with designers, developers, and other stakeholders to create user-friendly and visually appealing web applications; I have experience with popular front-end frameworks like Angular, and I’m always looking to expand my knowledge and stay up-to-date with the latest web technologies.</p>

-<p align="center">Outside of coding, I love travelling.
-I've visit many countries and I've lived in Germany, United States and Australia (apart from Spain).
-I also like drawing and I'm an avid reader and enjoy learning about new topics in technology and design.
-I'm excited to continue growing as a developer and contributing to innovative projects.<p>
+<p align="center">Outside of coding I love traveling, I’ve visited many countries and have lived in Germany, United States and Australia (apart from Spain).
+I also love drawing and I’m an avid reader that enjoys learning about new topics in technology and design.
+I’m excited to continue growing as a developer and contributing to innovative projects.<p>

 <h3 align="center">Languages and Tools:</h3>
 <p align="center"> Design: </p>